pgigis/eyeball-jedi/README.md

 # eyeball-jedi

-The code of the Eyeball-Jedi will be soon realised.
+The code of the Eyeball-Jedi will be soon released.

 Until then you can find the online prototype of the tool at the following two links: